mathkimchi/singularity/DEVLOG.md

 and next I'll just kinda start a whole new sync primitive for the edge and node system because I just thought of a nice implementation for it, and I want to feel productive.

+The solution I was talking about is to have a lock on each node as well as each edge.
+When a node waits, it waits on its node lock.
+On wake up, the condvar automatically gets its node lock, but we want to acquire all the edges as well.

+Reminder: this gurantees no deadlocks in a tree because trees are acyclic.
+(This means two nodes can't have multiple edges either) Otherwise, a deadlock might be possible if you aren't careful.

+~~If you blindly acquire the edge locks afterwards, you might get a deadlock because two nodes might~~

+~~Never mind, from here, you can just acquire the edge locks.
+No need to do something fancy with acquiring the other nodes first.
+Then you just drop all the edges before waiting again.~~

+Wait, no!!!
+In the time between dropping the edges and waiting again, the other edge might change it.
+This is the whole problem I was trying to avoid!
+Plus, the node mutex wouldn't actually do anything in this case, which should've been a sign of something gone wrong.

+Guranteeing no notifications are missed means a node can't notify another node unless the other node is actively waiting.
+Since nodes wait on their locks, we can know a node is actively waiting if it's lock is available.
+This means that if I can grab another node's lock, that means that node is waiting right now.

+If we only had this procedure where we grab the other node's lock to mean holding the edge, we would now have no missed messages, but we could have a deadlock if two nodes try to grab each other's locks.
+I'm sure there's a faster way of solving this, but I'm just going to try thinking of a solution that uses the edge locks, because of sunk cost fallacy.
+Blindly saying acquire the edge then the other node would still lead to deadlock.
+But, we could say if you can't acquire the edge, then you must temporarily release your node lock (don't worry about releasing the already acquired edges because there's no cycles).
+Don't worry about missing notifications either because we already know that there have been notifications.
+...I am just going to use Tokio.

+I just realized the language of the setup (nodes and edges) of this is somewhat similar to the dining philosophers problem, but the problem we are trying to solve (no missed notifs vs no deadlock for dining philosphers) is very different.